ManiAm/VENTOS_Public/README.md

     git clone https://github.com/ManiAm/VENTOS VENTOS_all/VENTOS

-**Step 3:** Download the latest OMNET++ compressed file from [here](http://www.omnetpp.org/omnetpp) and move it into the VENTOS_all folder (do not extract the file).
-So by now, you would have VENTOS folder and omnetpp compressed file inside the VENTOS_all folder.

-**Step 4:** Go to the VENTOS folder and run the `runme` script.
+**Step 3:** Go to the VENTOS folder and run the `runme` script.
 Some of the commands need sudo access and you need to type your sudo password.
 Moreover, you need Internet connection to download packages.

     sudo ./runme